dokester/BayesicFitting/docs/BoundingBox.md

 every x.
 It is proportional to<br>
 &nbsp;&nbsp;&nbsp;&nbsp;d<sub>3</sub>( x ) ~ ( 1 - x * x ) = d<sub>2</sub>( x ) <sup>2</sup>

-For a 4-ball (hyperball) there the projection is a 3-ball, proportional to<br>
+For a 4-ball (hyperball) there the projection is a 3-ball present at every x.
+It is proportional to<br>
 &nbsp;&nbsp;&nbsp;&nbsp;d<sub>4</sub>( x ) ~ d<sub>2</sub>( x ) <sup>3</sup>

 Etc.

+In the figure below we plotted the distribution for powers of, upto 1024.
+They are all scaled to a maximum of 1.

 ![png](images/BB_6_0.png)